reed-adept/aria-matlab/README.md

 3. Run `ldconfig` as root, so that the new `libariac.so` library is usable.

 The ARIA matlab directory (containing the compiled MEX interfaces) must be in your Matlab path.
-It can be added bf right-clicking on the Aria matlab directory in the GUI and selecting "Add To Path" then "This Folder", or by using the path command:
+It can be added by right-clicking on the Aria matlab directory in the GUI and selecting "Add To Path" then "This Folder", or by using the path command:

     path(path, '/usr/local/Aria/matlab')